 What has the course equipped you to do that you could not do in your role before?

 I am now qualified to be the lead examiner in sexual assault examination cases.
-I have been part of the South East Forensic Medical Services for over 10 years and have been fortunate to see it develop and flourish in its person-centered care for people who have experienced sexual violence.
+I have been part of the South East Forensic Medical Services for over 10 years and have been fortunate to see it develop and flourish in its person-centred care for people who have experienced sexual violence.
 The service in continually changing and I hope my role in the future will be one of the first sexual assault nurse examiners in Scotland, once Scottish law has been changed following a successful test of change service development.

 What difference has studying the course made to your career prospects?